kunaltelangi/prodat/docs/env-setup.rst

 - caffe2
 - base R and Python

-You can setup a Datmo default environment either by saying yes when prompted at time of project initialization with ``$ datmo init``, or at any point in time by selecting a provided environment from ``$ datmo environment setup``.
+You can setup a prodat default environment either by saying yes when prompted at time of project initialization with ``$ prodat init``, or at any point in time by selecting a provided environment from ``$ prodat environment setup``.

 -----